By Terry Trucco

-Funny what a decade and change does.
-Though elegant and well maintained, other hotels have followed its lead, and the Ritz-Carlton Battery Park today looks more establishment than renegade.
+Funny what close to two decades will do.
+Though elegant and well maintained, other hotels have followed its lead, and Wagner on the Battery, née the Ritz-Carlton Battery Park, today looks more establishment than renegade.
 You don’t come here for surprises, especially visual ones.

 Service is polished and professional; you feel like grown-ups, not frustrated actors, are running the show.
 Upon arrival on a quiet Saturday, I was pleased to discover I’d been upgraded to a room with a view of the Statue of Liberty.
 Double sweetened: a complimentary overnight shoeshine.

-The Ritz Carlton feels like what it is – a hotel.
+The property feels like what it is – a hotel.
 It’s not a neighborhood hub or a hot spot.
 Guests are travelers and, during the week, Wall Street people; the only locals I saw were attending a bar mitzvah.
 Furnishings look like hotel furnishings – solid and quietly stylish, not cutting edge designer items you’d see in Wallpaper.
 The restaurant and bar, while good, are more Cornell School of Hotel Management than Celebrity Chef.
-Yet the R-C Battery Park is adept at what it does and serves as a reminder that sometimes a hotel that strives to be nothing more than a very good hotel is a very good thing.
+Yet the hotel is adept at what it does and serves as a reminder that sometimes a hotel that strives to be nothing more than a very good hotel is a very good thing.

 Rooms: Three words came to mind upon seeing my room –spacious, comfortable and bland.
 Since bland can also be restful, it need not be a negative.
 You’ll probably sleep well and wake up ready to work.